Nyangawa/nyangawa.github.io/_posts/2018-12-12-Github-Path-Traversal-To-RCE.markdown

 even experienced developer could encounter.

 # Timeline
-Github has a very responsive and efficient bug bounty program.
+GitHub has a very responsive and efficient bug bounty program.

-1. Aug 16th: Report arbitrary file read to [Github on Hackerone](https://hackerone.com/github)
+1. Aug 16th: Report arbitrary file read to [GitHub on Hackerone](https://hackerone.com/github)
 1. Aug 17th: Got validation
 1. Aug 17th: Report the supplementary RCE part.
 1. Aug 21st: Issue fixed
-1. Aug 21st: $10000 bounty from Github, a coupon of Github private repositories for life and an invitation to [@githubbounty](https://github.com/githubbounty)
+1. Aug 21st: $10000 bounty from GitHub, a coupon of GitHub private repositories for life and an invitation to [@githubbounty](https://github.com/githubbounty)
-1. Aug 23rd: $2000 extra from Github for verifying a not properly packaged release.
+1. Aug 23rd: $2000 extra from GitHub for verifying a not properly packaged release.
-1. Sep 10th: Reported another directory traversal issue in Github pages and got a quick first response within a several hours
+1. Sep 10th: Reported another directory traversal issue in GitHub pages and got a quick first response within a several hours
-1. Sep 29th: A fixed version of Github enterprise was released
+1. Sep 29th: A fixed version of GitHub enterprise was released
-1. Oct 4th: $10000 bounty from Github for the second bug
+1. Oct 4th: $10000 bounty from GitHub for the second bug